pbloem/profane-tmesis/voodo-economics.md

 # Voodoo economics

-"Nat, I didn't expect I'd ever catch you in your office again"
+"Erica, I didn't expect I'd ever catch you in your office again"

 Erica Goldsmith is shocked out of her concentration.
 She looks up to find David de Ridder, co-chair of the NYU Applied Statistics and Probability Group, standing in the doorway, holding an empty coffee mug.
 Her social skills take a while to re-surface, and for the moment all she can manage is a quizzical expression.